A cheque deposit results in an inflow of funds.

 What is the Journal entry for a Cheque deposited in the bank?

 Entities generally allow their debtors a discount if they make quick payments.
-There will also be a discount if the debtors pay off their due amount before the credit period ends.
-For example, Always Neglect offers its debtors a credit period of 45 days.
-However, there are 3% and 2% discounts if payments happen with a credit period of 15 days and 30 days, respectively.
+There will also be a discount if the debtors pay the outstanding amount before the credit period ends.
+For example, Always Neglect offers its debtors a 45-day credit period.
+However, there are 3% and 2% discounts for payments with credit periods of 15 days and 30 days, respectively.

 Runners Insight: